 When it comes to advocating for social change, you know exactly what part you want to play.
 Turn your passion for the public good into a career with a degree in Justice Studies.
-Our curriculum revolves around the intersection of justice, law and policy, but you can tailor your degree to your unique interests and goals by specializing in Justice Systems, International Justice or Paralegal Studies.
+Our curriculum revolves around the intersection of justice, law and policy, but you can tailor your degree to your unique interests and goals by specializing in Criminal Justice, International Justice or Paralegal Studies.

 No matter which track you choose, you’ll learn to think critically, act ethically and understand your responsibility as a citizen of the world.
 Recognizing and responding to injustice will become your professional calling card, whether you’re going on to graduate studies or a career in law, law enforcement, corrections, government, social services or the nonprofit world.